 7. Use a little wrench and undo the little screws.

 8. Remove the old resistor.

 I suggest taking your time with the old one to try and find a plan of attack to get it out/in.
-There isn't much room.
+There is not much room.
 Replace with the new one and put everything back.
-Good Luck!
+Good luck!

 If you get frustrated and go for a beer, to find tools, lunch whatever, I suggest that you unplug the little light that usually illuminates the glove box.